Shiv-SB/ts-humanize/docs/functions/relativeTime.md

 ### timeInFuture

 The later time (Date or Dayjs instance).
+Optional/Defaults to the current time.

 `Dayjs` | `Date`